3D-ADAM: A Dataset for 3D Anomaly Detection in Additive Manufacturing

-We evaluate our dataset against a suite of models in a supervised learning setting at the tasks of 3D and RGB+3D Anomaly Detection and Localisation.
-For this task, we divide our dataset into 3 sets, an anomaly-free training set, containing all of the defect-free scans captured for the dataset.
-The annotated defective scans are partitioned into a test and validation set in a 60:40 share.
-To evaluate how existing 3D Anomaly Detection and Localisation models perform on our dataset, as well as assess the challenge presented by the dataset, we carried out a benchmark on the current state-of-the-art models.
-For this, we include the four currently leading or recently leading available models at 3D and RGB+3D Anomaly Detection and Segmentation task on the MVTec3D-AD Dataset \cite{mvtec2022} \cite{paperswithcodergb3d} \cite{paperswithcode3d}.
-These are Transfusion \cite{transfusion2024}, CPMF \cite{cpmf2024}, 3DSR \cite{3dsr2024} and Shape-Guided \cite{shapeGuided2023}.
+We evaluate our dataset on a suite of models in an unsupervised learning setting at the tasks of RGB, 3D and RGB+3D Anomaly Detection and Segmentation.
+An unsupervised training regime was selected as it presented the current strongest performing suite of state of the art models in the literature.
+For these tasks, we prepare our dataset in a suitable unsupervised training protocol, dividing into 3 sets; an anomaly-free training set, containing all of the defect-free scans captured for the dataset, with the annotated defective scans partitioned into a test and validation set in a 60:40 share.
+Partitioning is performed on a part-instance level such that view-point leakage is prevented within the protocol.

+Using the \textit{anomalib} library \cite{anomalib2022}, a set of three foundational and leading available models for 2D Anomaly Detection were evaluated, namely PatchCore \cite{patchcore2021}, which we also evaluate in 3D protocol, UniNet \cite{uninet2025} and DinoMaly \cite{dinomaly2025}.
+To evaluate how existing 3D Anomaly Detection and Segmentation models perform on our dataset, as well as assess the challenge presented by the dataset, our benchmark includes the evaluation of three foundational models for 3D Anomaly Detection, as well as current state-of-the-art models for both 3D and RGB+3D Anomaly Detection and Segmentation.
+For the foundational models, we evaluate CFA \cite{cfa2022}, PaDiM \cite{padim2021} and PatchCore \cite{patchcore2021}, all of which were trained and tested using the \textit{anomalib} library \cite{anomalib2022}.
+Further, we include the three currently leading or recently leading available models at 3D and RGB+3D Anomaly Detection and Segmentation tasks on the MVTec3D-AD Dataset \cite{mvtec2022}.
+These are Transfusion \cite{transfusion2024}, 3DSR \cite{3dsr2024} and GLFM \cite{glfm2025}.